 \subsection{Evaluations of Logical Augmentation}

-To evaluate knowledge graph augmentation while managing the knowledge graph construction costs, we use Qwen3 to construct knowledge graphs for the two smaller datasets \textit{NQ-9633} and \textit{WM-6119}, and simulate user queries by specifying required entities for the first 100 queries.
+To evaluate knowledge graph augmentation while managing the knowledge graph construction costs, we use Qwen3 to construct knowledge graphs for the two benchmark datasets \textit{NQ-9633} and \textit{WM-6119}, and simulate user queries by specifying required entities for the first 100 queries.
 As mentioned in Section \ref{subsec:keyword_edge}, logical edge augmentation is a trade-off between improvements in accuracy and costs of constructing the knowledge graph.
 Applying it to small-scale, high-value data is a cost-effective option.
 Table~\ref{tab:kg_eva} presents the evaluation results.
-Overall, {\sf Allan-Poe-ThreePath} (kg) exhibits the highest nDCG@10 while maintaining competitive QPS.
+Overall, {\sf Allan-Poe-ThreePath} (+KG) exhibits the highest nDCG@10 while maintaining competitive QPS.
 On \textit{NQ-9633}, which contains simple queries without multi-hop reasoning, knowledge graph augmentation provides modest accuracy improvements—particularly for single-path {\sf Allan-Poe} variants, with slight gains for the three-path configuration.
-In contrast, the accuracy improvements on \textit{WM-6119} are significant due to the complex multi-hop queries in this dataset.
+Conversely, the accuracy improvements on \textit{WM-6119} are significant due to the complex multi-hop queries in this dataset.
 While \textsf{HippoRAG} (a GraphRAG method) achieves higher nDCG@10 than approaches without knowledge graphs, it still underperforms compared to \textsf{Allan-Poe}.
 This gap occurs because {\sf HippoRAG} does not effectively integrate knowledge graph information with document-level semantic similarity, and its community search can introduce redundant documents that impair query efficiency despite being useful for global queries.
-Consequently, integrating knowledge graphs with document-level vector search represents a promising direction for future research.

 To evaluate the effectiveness of logical edge augmentation at scale, we assess \textsf{Allan-Poe} with and without knowledge graph enhancement on the larger \textit{NQ} and \textit{WM} datasets.
 The results, summarized in Table~\ref{tab:kg_large_eva}, show consistent accuracy gains with knowledge graph integration.
 Notably, improvements are more pronounced on the \textit{WM} dataset, which contains complex, multi-hop queries.
 These findings underscore the significant potential of enhancing document-level semantic search with fine-grained, entity-level logical structures from knowledge graphs.